 Children are at even higher risk of hunger.

-- More than 300,000 children in SE Michigan receive school meals.
+- Nearly 300,000 children in SE Michigan receive school meals.
 On the weekends, they often go without food. (kids count)

-- With one in five kids not getting enough food regularly, child hunger remains a serious problem in southeast Michigan.
+- Child hunger remains a serious problem in southeast Michigan.
 When children lack access to regular, nutritious meals, they don’t have what they need to reach their fullest potential.

 - Hungry kids have less of a chance at living healthy and successful lives.
 Studies show that hungry children do not perform as well in school and are more prone to behavioral or psychological problems.